Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Chatting with Empire for the magazine's end-of-2021 issue, the Sorcerer Supreme himself explained the true reason behind all the new footage: to go back and do things that weren't possible during principal photography due to the COVID-19 pandemic.

-"We're in the middle of reshoots and we're working incredible hard to make a schedule work to realize the full potential of the film — bits we want to do better, but also bits that were just impossible to do on the day because logistics, COVID, etc," he said.
+"We're in the middle of reshoots and we're working incredibly hard to make a schedule work to realize the full potential of the film — bits we want to do better, but also bits that were just impossible to do on the day because logistics, COVID, etc," he said.
 "We were so delayed in production, because of that.
 Luckily, not during production too much.
 Although everything is just a little slower."

 SYFY WIRE caught up with Raimi in September and attempted to pry some Multiverse of Madness secrets out of the acclaimed horror filmmaker.
 Sadly, he was bound by a powerful silencing spell and couldn't give up any teasers about the project.
 “They won’t let me say anything," he said, referring to Marvel Studios' strict no-spoilers policy.
 "I guess not...I’m sorry.”

 However, he was able to give us his thoughts on seeing Alfred Molina's return as Doctor Octopus in the Spider-Man: No Way Home, whose story directly ties into the Doctor Strange sequel.

 We were also able to bag an interview with Multiverse of Madness screenwriter Michael Waldron, who effectively gave rise to the multiverse with his Loki TV series on Disney+.

 "It’s a thrill ride," Waldron teased of Strange's big screen follow-up.
 "It’s a thrill ride with heart like you’d expect from a Sam Raimi superhero movie.
 Sam’s a genius and the way he moves the camera is really exciting and he’s not afraid to take chances.
 I think it’s gonna be a really cool experience for everybody."